SilentPenguin/Listen.ts/README.md

 # What do the handlers look like

-Below is a stripped down example of the structure used for a test case
+Below is a stripped down example containing some of the ideas behind Liste.ts:

 ```typescript
 /// <reference path="listen.ts" />